teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 The *runGC* function is implemented in **metaMS.runGC {% icon tool %}** tool in Galaxy.
 It takes as inputs an {% icon param-collection %} *.RData* file after **XCMS** peak picking  and optionally for annotation purposes an alkane reference file (in either `.csv` or `.tsv` format) for RI calculation and/or a spectral database in `.msp` format.

-## Deconvolution and Alignement with metaMS
+## Deconvolution and Alignment with metaMS

 The peak picking is performed by the usual **XCMS** functions and the output file in `.RData` is used for deconvolution and Alignment steps with *runGC* function.